 - Amita Saxena.
-2006, Text book of Biochemistry Discovery Publishing House, New Delhi 110002. - U.Satyanarayana, Biochemistry.
+2006, Text book of Biochemistry, Discovery Publishing House, New Delhi - 110002. - U.Satyanarayana, Biochemistry.
 2017.
 Books & Allied (P) LTD-Kolkata.
 ISBN: 9788131248850

-- A.Shanumugam, 2005.
+- 1. A.Shanumugam, 2005.
 Fundamentals of biochemistry for Medical students.
 Navabharat Printers and Traders, Madras-86. - 2.
 Stryer, L., W. H., 2005.
 Biochemistry.
-Freeman and Company, San Francisco. - Lehninger, A. L., 2006.
+Freeman and Company, San Francisco. - 3.
+Lehninger, A. L., 2006.
 Principles of biochemistry.
-CBS Publishers and Distributors, New Delhi-32. - KuchelP.
+CBS Publishers and Distributors, New Delhi-32. - 4.
+KuchelP.
 W. and G. B. Ralston, 2003.
 Schaum's outlines of biochemistry (2nd edition).
-Tata McGraw-Hill Edition. - Jeremy M. Berg and John L. Tymoczko, LubertStryer 2015, Biochemistry W. H. Freeman,7th edition.
+Tata McGraw-Hill Edition. - 5.
+Jeremy M. Berg and John L. Tymoczko, LubertStryer 2015, Biochemistry W. H. Freeman,7th edition.

-CO.NO COURSE OUTCOMES PSO's COGNITIVE
+CO.NO Upon completion of the course, PSO's COGNITIVE

-addressed LEVEL
+the students will be able to addressed LEVEL

 CO-1 Enumerate the bioenergetics thermodynamics 1,2,3 Remembering

 law and redox potential.

 CO-2 Differentiate and explain the processes of 1,2,3 Understanding

 glycogenesis with the pathway of the citric acid

 cycle.

 CO-3 Interpret the factors that are to be involved in the 1,2,3 Applying

 control of carbohydrate metabolism of

 glycogenolysis and gluconeogenesis.

 CO-4 Explain the metabolism of individual amino 1,3,4 Analyzing

 acids, purine metabolism and pyrimidine

 metabolism.

 CO-5 Assess the different lipid metabolism of β 1, 3, 5 Evaluating

 oxidation, ketogenesis and cholesterol.